 4. Ghee is better than butter (for authenticity)

-Ghee is purified butter, which is the prefer oil for biryani and other Indian dishes.
+Ghee is purified butter, which is the preferred oil for biryani and other Indian dishes.
 You can use unsalted butter as the substitution if you do not want to buy a large can of ghee, which you may not use it in future.

 5. Do not oversight the importance of fried onion